getnamo/myo-ue4/README.md

 <img src="http://i.imgur.com/zrd95U2.png">

-with a Draw Orientation function like this
+with a Draw Orientation function like this (note that this function is included in the optional Content Myo Utility BP Library)

 <img src="http://i.imgur.com/aNBewsH.png">